Event RPE: The Rotten Apple in the Bushel

 RPE: The Rotten Apple in the Bushel

-We want to find a product or team willing to demonstrate, build or enhance their offering so that it can detect compromised accounts from network packet capture (PCAP) only and without external stimulus such as a security alert or human observation.
+We want to find a product or team willing to demonstrate, build or enhance their offering so that it can detect compromised accounts from live or offline network packet capture (PCAP) and log files (Windows Event and Syslog) only and without external stimulus such as a security alert or human observation.
 We also want to identify a solution that can analyze hosts for intrusion without any Internet connection to a cloud computing service.

-During this RPE, we will infect hosts within the RodinCorp network we used in RPE-003 with malware which will perpetrate the theft of user credentials.
-At periodic drops we will allowing participants to parse captured network activity for the express purpose of identifying which accounts and hosts that are compromised.
-For the purposes of this RPE, not every host in this network will have anti-virus or personal security product protection enabled including explicit disabling of Windows Defender.
-This network will have network time protocol (NTP) synchronization enabled allowing users to make assumptions based on accurate time details in the PCAP files.
+During this RPE, we will infect hosts within the RodinCorp network we used in RPE-003 with malware and common attacks which will perpetrate the theft of user credentials.
+This network will operate as normally designed with users and automated processes constantly logging in and out (of a Windows domain), administrators logging and out of services such as the local firewall and SSH and users logging in and out of applications on the local network.
+The desired solution will first identify as many login types as possible, and then determine the difference between a malicious or invalid login and a normal, valid login.
+At periodic drops, we will allow participants to parse log files and captured network activity for the express purpose of identifying which accounts and hosts that are compromised.
+For the purposes of this RPE, not every host in this network will have Anti-Virus or personal security product protection enabled including explicit disabling of Windows Defender.
+This network will have network time protocol (NTP) synchronization enabled allowing users to make assumptions based on accurate time details in the PCAP and log files.

 - A compromised account was used during this time window and if so: